Pauss/balanceSupervisor/README.md

 #Balance Supervisor project

-Web application which help monitoring our bills and money.
+Web application which helps monitoring our bills and money.